A Theory of Network Games Part 1: Utility Representations: Introduction

-As a starting point, we identify a fundamental property of the most common preferences in network games: strategic interactions are bilateral.
-Roughly speaking, this means that how $j$'s action influences player $i$ is independent of what some other opponent $k$ does.
-We distinguish two ways to formalize this idea.
+As a starting point for our analysis, we distinguish two senses in which strategic interactions can be bilateral.
 Player $i$'s preferences satisfy \emph{opponent independence} if whenever $u_i(s_i, s_j, s'_{-ij}) \geq u_i(s_i, s_j, s_{-ij})$ for some action $s_{j}$, then also $u_i(s_i, s'_j, s'_{-ij}) \geq u_i(s_i, s'_j, s_{-ij})$ for any other action $s'_{j}$.
 Player $i$ has a fixed preference ranking over the actions of her other opponents, no matter what $j$ does.
 Her preferences satisfy \emph{strategic independence} if we can never have the following four comparisons with at least one strict:

 Intuitively, this means that whenever $j$ changes his action from $s_j$ to $s'_j$, this can only shift $i$'s preferences between $s_i$ and $s'_i$ in one direction.
 The first two comparisons say that, if other opponents play $s_{-ij}$, then player $j$ switching from $s_j$ to $s'_j$ causes $i$'s preference to flip in favor of $s'_i$.
 Strategic independence implies that we cannot then find some other profile $s'_{-ij}$ at which $j$ switching from $s_j$ to $s'_j$ causes $i$'s preference to flip in favor of $s_i$.